MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/compose-page.md

     - **Empty list message**: Message to be displayed when there are no records to be displayed.

-    - **Number of records per page**: An integer value to specify the number of the records to display on a page.
+    - **Number of records per page**: Enter the number of the records to display on a page.

     - **Enable search in entity list**: Allows a user to search records in the list.